ZeroSync/ZeroSync/README.md

 # ZEROSYNC

-## An alternative to Bitcoins initial block download using STARK-proofs that verify the correctness of a corresponding chainstate
+## An alternative to Bitcoins initial block download using STARK proofs that verify the correctness of a corresponding chainstate
 Zerosync will allow to download the latest state of the Bitcoin Blockchain and a verifiable proof attesting its correctness.
-Instead of validating every block and included transaction only the STARK-proof has to be verified.
+Instead of validating every block and included transaction only the STARK proof has to be verified.

 This will be achieved with a full node implememtation in Cairo.
 In the current state we implemented a light client in Cairo that we will now expand with functionalities.